master-atsi/master-atsi.github.io/program.md

 toc_sticky: true
 ---

-The M2 ATSI is a aims to train students with a **coherent program** to address academic and industrial topics in the domains of
+The M2 ATSI aims to train students with a **coherent program** to address academic and industrial topics in the domains of
 - systems and control,
 - signal & image processing, and